Umut Aral: Career

 In 2023, he directed the limited series, a psychological thriller based on Perihan Magden's book Who Were We Running From? starring Melisa Sözen and introducing Eylül Tumbar.
 The story of the series is about a mother (unnamed) and daughter (named Bambi) running from a mysterious past.
 The series was ranked #3 in the US, #4 in the UK, #2 in France and globally #1 as Non-English TV Shows on Netflix and stayed in the list for 4 weeks.
 The series has achieved a high viewership, accumulating almost 93 million hours on the platform.

 In 2024, he produced and directed a feature length sports documentary 'Arda Turan: Confrontation' for Amazon Prime about the controversial football player Arda Turan.
 The documentary features international football superstar guest speakers from Atletico Madrid and FC Barcelona such as Neymar, Andrés Iniesta, Gerard Pique, Koke, Ivan Rakitic, Filipe Luis, Diego Simeone, and Miguel Ángel Gil Marín.

 In 2024 and 2025, he directed the TV series Deha (also known as The Good and the Bad) for Show TV.
 Starring Aras Bulut İynemli, Uğur Polat, Taner Olmez, Onur Saylak, Melis Sezen, and Ahsen Eroğlu, The Good & The Bad premiered in September, delivering the strongest debut of the season.
 Additionally, the show ranked among the top five series with the highest rating increases in its second episode.
-The series has won The Best Series Award in Seoul International Drama Awards and has been nominated for International Emmy Awards for Best Telenovela.
+The series won the Best Series Award at the Seoul International Drama Awards and the International Emmy Award for Best Telenovela.

 He has been a speaker and educator, invited as a guest speaker to global organizations like YPO and by universities to run workshops on filmmaking.